dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 paths, troubleshooting, and worker startup guidance.
 This page is limited to the performance baseline and lane sizing policy.

-## Current Runtime Baseline
+## Retired Runtime Baseline

-The legacy runtime has three distinct concurrency behaviors:
+The retired manager-backed runtime had three distinct concurrency behaviors:

 - URL validation and archive download use thread pools sized as `get_pool_cpu_count(cpu_utilization) * 3`.